 Free Credit Reports for All U.S. Consumers

-- Starting in 2020, all U.S. consumers can get 6 free credit reports per year for 7 years from the Equifax website.
+All U.S. consumers can now get 6 free credit reports per year through 2026 by visiting the Equifax website or by calling 1-866-349-5191.
 That’s in addition to the one free Equifax report (plus your Experian and TransUnion reports) you can get at AnnualCreditReport.com.
-Sign up for email updates to get a reminder in early 2020.

-The settlement administrator will not send out any benefits until they are allowed to do so by the court, which will be January 23, 2020, at the earliest.
-We will update this page, and send email updates, when we have more information.
+The settlement administrator will not send out any benefits until they have reviewed and validated claims and are allowed to do so by the court.

-For cash payments, you can choose to get a check or debit card when you file your claim.
-It will be sent to your mailing address after final approval from the court.
+For cash payments, you will get either a check or debit card depending on which option you chose when you filed your claim.
+It will be sent to the mailing address that you provided.